What The Florida VA Appraisal Process Looks Like In 2023

 What is a Notice of Value (NOV) in VA Appraisal?

-In most cases, the Notice of Value matches the initial appraisal report.
-You will most often than not receive an NOV if the property you want to buy has no value issues and the raised concerns have been addressed.
+Usually, the NOV aligns with the initial appraisal report.
+You'll likely get an NOV if the property has no value problems and concerns have been addressed.

-You should expect to receive a Notice of Value within five business days after the SAR or an approved underwriter reviews the appraisal report.
+Expect to receive the NOV within five business days after the SAR or an approved underwriter reviews the appraisal report.

 Why is a Notice of Value in VA Appraisal Important?